mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 Wait, what?
 Why doesn't it work with `x` for `d2`?

-The `let` function does exactly what it is supposed to do with the substitution.
+The `let` function does precisely what it is supposed to do with the substitution.
 The problem is when we evaluate the result.

-The setup that works look like this:
+The setup that works looks like this:

 {{< figure src="lm_prob2 ok.png" >}}

-The one that fails, looks like this:
+The one that fails looks like this:

 {{< figure src="lm_prob2 fail.png" >}}

 They look very similar, almost identically, so why does one work while the other does not?

-The function `lm` also does non-standard evaluation.
+The function `lm` also uses a non-standard evaluation.
 If we give it a data frame, it will look for variables there before it looks in the enclosing scope, i.e. the function that calls `lm`.

 When we evaluate `lm(y ~ a, data = d)`, we search for `a` and `y` like this: